bcmpinc/metamodel/README.md

 Because we use the Python parser, `Identifier`s, `ElementName`s and `FieldName`s can not be Python keywords.
 Every meta model and instance must assign an element to the `root` identifier.
+Even though the syntax does not mention it, Python comments are allowed.

 The syntax as railroad diagrams:
 (Created with an online [railroad generator](http://www-cgi.uni-regensburg.de/~brf09510/syntax.html).)